cp3402-students/cp3402-2023-a2-team04/deployment.md

 #### Step 1: Initialise with Docker Compose and Git

-1. Select an empty folder and copy the docker-compose file from below _(If required make a text document called docker-compose.yml and copy in the raw text from the repos docker-compose.yml
+1. Select an empty folder and copy the docker-compose file from below _(Create a yml file called docker-compose.yml and copy in the raw text from code block below)_
 2. Open your command line
 3. `cd <path-to-docker-compose-file>`
 4. `docker-compose up`